 Question: I’m a troop leader of all 1st grade Daisies.
-My community manager said before we bridge that we need to work on a Brownie badge, so the girls will have an idea of what is to be expected of Brownies and get them excited about staying in Girl Scouts.
+My community manager said before we bridge that we need to work on a Brownie badge, so the girls will have an idea of what is to be expected of Brownies and get them excited about staying in Scouts.
 Anyone have any ideas of a good Brownie badge you think would be fun and that Daisies can do?
-All except for one of the girls in the troop are new to Girl Scouts this year.
+All except for one of the girls in the troop are new to Scouts this year.

-Girl Scout leaders from our Facebook page wanted to help:
+Troop leaders from our Facebook page wanted to help:

 Terri’s Input: The old requirements did have Daisies working on a Brownie badge to bridge.
 I think you community manager might be confused with that.

 Em’s idea: You do not need to work on a Brownie badge to bridge.
 Bridging itself is automatic.
 Earning the Bridging Award does have requirements and the troop leader should be familiar with them if that is what her girls are working on.
 I would recommend the Fair Play or Household Elf badges for second year Daisies.